Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 The box should be big enough for the puppy to stretch out and sleep but not so large that he can move away from any mess he makes.
 It should be tall enough so that he cannot climb out.

 You can purchase and use a commercial crate if you want, but the main problem with crates is that dog owners will feel that they have to continue using their investment for a long time.
-Long term use of a crate is fine if you want to incarcerate your dog up and cause him to develop psychological abnormalities.
+Long-term use of a crate is fine if you want to incarcerate your dog and cause him to develop psychological abnormalities.
 I do not want my dogs to be afraid and run to a crate every time a strange noise scares them or a visitor comes over—there are enough neurotic dogs out there already.

-A cardboard box is free and as soon as the housetraining is finished it can be broken down and tossed in the recycling bin.
+In comparison, a cardboard box is free, and as soon as the housetraining is finished, it can be broken down and tossed in the recycling bin.

 A dog should never be an impulse purchase.
 Only bring your puppy home when the cardboard box is ready and you have time to spend on housetraining.

-Do not give your puppy anything to drink after about 6 in the evening.
+Do not give your puppy anything to drink after about six in the evening.
 If you arrive home after that, do not give him anything at all in the evening.
-Do not worry, he is not going to starve or die of thirst.
+Do not worry—he is not going to starve or die of thirst.

-(If you are bringing home a tiny Chihuahua, Yorkie, or Maltese, you can give him a little Nutrical just to keep his blood sugar up during the evening--you can order the product from Amazon or find it in most large pet stores.
-I have housetrained normal 7 week old Maltese without this product, but if you have purchased a teacup puppy they do not have much reserve and hypoglycemia may be an issue.
+(If you are bringing home a tiny Chihuahua, Yorkie, or Maltese, you can give him a little Nutrical just to keep his blood sugar up during the evening—you can order the product from Amazon or find it in most large pet stores.
+I have housetrained a normal seven-week-old Maltese without this product, but if you have purchased a teacup puppy, they do not have much reserve and hypoglycemia may be an issue.
 Discuss this problem with the breeder before taking your puppy home.)